Tuesday, 21 July 2009

 The league success led to promotion to Division One North West of the Northern Premier League.
 UTS had to be omitted from the club’s title owing to regulations laid down by the competition although it was still added wherever possible to reflect the ongoing sponsorship.

-Their participation was severely disrupted for two seasons owing to the abandonment owing to the pandemic affecting football.
-Two sixth place finishes ensued as the club stabilised in their new environment.
+Their participation was severely disrupted for two seasons owing to the abandonment of the pandemic affecting football.
+Two sixth-place finishes ensued as the club stabilised in their new environment.
 Former club Vase winner and manager Swailes stood down from his post in April 2023.
 His assistant Jon McDonald took over the role.

 My visit